Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Formalization

 \subsection{Problem Statement}

 As usual, in order to tackle problems with large-sized or even continuous state/action spaces, we assume that the policy space is parameterized.
-Based on the notion of fair SWF, the problem that we aim at solving can be simply formulated as follows:
+Based on the notion of fair SWF, our problem can be simply formulated as follows:

 where $\bm \theta$ is the parameters of the joint policy of all the agents and $J_k(\bm \theta) = \mathbb E_{\bm\theta}[\sum_t \gamma^t \R_{k,t}]$ is the expected sum of discounted rewards for user $k$.
-Interestingly, the two families of fair SWFs that we recalled correspond to concave functions, which implies that problem \eqref{eq:opticen} is a convex optimization problem.
+Interestingly, the two families of fair SWFs that we recalled correspond to concave functions, which implies that \eqref{eq:opticen} is a convex optimization problem.

-Since each user's utility only depends on one agent, our problem can be written as follows:
+Since each user's utility only depends on one agent, our problem can be written as:

 where $\bm \theta = (\theta_1, \ldots, \theta_N)$ is the policies' parameters of $\bm\pi = (\pi_1, \ldots, \pi_N)$ respectively and $I_i$ corresponds to the set of indices of users whose utilities depend on agent $i$.
 In the next section, we propose an efficient MADRL method to solve this problem.
+Note that although $\vJ(\bm\theta)$ is vectorial, this is a \textbf{single} objective optimization problem since $\phi : \mathbb R^D \to \mathbb R$.
 We leave for future work the case where the satisfaction of one user may depend on several agents.

-This formulation, which may appear restrictive, is already a generalization of the usual setting where fairness is defined over agents.
-It enjoys nice advantages.
-It is simple and clearly shows what is optimized.
+This formulation, which may appear restrictive, is already a generalization of the usual setting where fairness is defined over agents. \pw{Moreover, i}t enjoys \cg{attractive} advantages.
+It is simple, and \cg{transparent}, \cg{openly presenting} what is optimized.
 It is theoretically-founded as fair SWFs encode a clear and well-defined notion of fairness.
 This formulation and our solution method are generic, since it accepts any (sub)differentiable social welfare function (actually, even if it does not encode fairness).